Currently takeaway only, order here.

 The next year, under intense pressure to fill seats, Shewry had a flash of inspiration: his coastal childhood meant he was already familiar with wild edibles such as purslane, pig face and saltbush.
 Perhaps he could try cooking with them?

 From that one idea sprang an entirely new and untapped direction – exploring the possibilities of local flora and fauna using European techniques.
 Within a few (tough) years, this approach saw Attica winning local awards and attracting international attention.
-In 2013, it appeared on the World’s 50 Best Restaurants list, and it’s been there ever since.
+Between 2013 and 2018, it appeared on the World’s 50 Best Restaurants list every year.

 That native philosophy now informs almost every aspect of the Attica experience – from the Australian designer chairs to the handmade Australian tableware each dish is served on.
 This rare and genuine devotion to “sense of place” wasn’t conceived to put Attica on the world stage, but that’s what it’s done.
 This is one of the most memorable, captivating restaurants in Australia.
 We’re blessed to have it here in Melbourne.